socnetv/app/docs/roadmaps/roadmap_ws18_signed_network_analysis.md

       naming direction (name/shape after the equivalent operation in an established SNA scripting ecosystem where one clearly exists) — every new algorithm added from here on needs this, not just a GUI menu action and a CLI kernel flag.

+**Found, deliberately deferred, not part of this checklist**: all 16 existing centrality/prestige `QAction`s' `setWhatsThis()`/`setStatusTip()` text predates the richer Meaning/When to use/Weights/Compare to/Math doc-comment convention now used in the source (confirmed concretely:
+Katz's source doc comment is much richer than its current What's This, which is short and has none of that shape).
+Signed degree's own new What's This should be written well from the start, but upgrading the other 15 pre-existing measures' GUI text to match is a separate, sizeable audit - worth its own tracked item once P3 lands, not a mid-task detour here.
 - [ ] **Doc comments** following the fixed Meaning/When to use/Weights/Compare to/Math shape (PN's
       Compare-to section names Katz centrality explicitly, given the corroborated resemblance above).